juand-r/naacl-2019-notes/README.md

 **Code:**  https://github.com/zhawe01/fairseq-gec

+---

 ##### Topic-Guided Variational Auto-Encoder for Text Generation

 Many applications of text generation:

-- MT
+- machine translation (MT)
-- dialogue Generation
+- dialogue generation
-- text Generation
+- text generation

 VAE are widely used for this.
 But problems: